ranaasamir/BI18/README.md

 *Mona Askary: A BI student who loves running and food.*

+*Shorouk Sherif: A feminist to the core, with some good music sprinkled on top.*

 ### The purpose of the repository is to gather information about the authors of the whole tutorial.